calmh/zsnapper.old/README.md

 To test the setup, start the service (as root) with the name of the config file as the only parameter.

-    # /opt/nym/zsnapper/zsnapper /opt/nym/zsnapper/zsnapper.json
+    # /usr/local/bin/zsnapper /etc/zsnapper.json

 A better alternative, once everything seems to work as intended, is to use the accompanying SMF manifest.
-Edit `zsnapper.xml` to suit your installation (particularly the path to the `zsnapper` binary and `zsnapper.json` config file).
+Copy `zsnapper.xml` from `/usr/local/lib/node_modules/zsnapper` to your home directory and edit it to suit your installation.
+The only things you need to modify are the paths to the `zsnapper` executable and the `zsnapper.json` config file.
 Then import it:

     # svccfg import zsnapper.xml